A7um/syscallhook/README.md

 ## How it works

-The framework hook system call by rewriting system call table(for presyscall hooking) and return address of system call(for post hooking).
+The framework hook system call by rewriting system call table(for pre-syscall hooking) and return address of system call(for post-syscall hooking).

 The framework is well tested unber ubuntu, imagine that the newest commit is made under the newest ubuntu18.04 with this system call hook framework installed